 How do I request supplies from the AWW TG Fund?:

-AWW will accept applications for TG funds year-round and evaluate on a quarterly basis (June 15, September 15, December 15, March 15), or quicker if possible.
+AWW will accept applications for TG funds year-round and evaluate on a rolling basis.
 You must meet the criteria below to request TG Funds for your local monitoring efforts:

-- You must be a certified AWW monitor, and up-to-date on your AWW certification.
+- Be a certified AWW monitor with up-to-date AWW certification(s)

-Once we receive an application, the AWW staff will evaluate it quarterly to verify that it meets the above criteria, and then notify you if your application has been approved or not.
+Once we receive an application, the AWW staff will evaluate it on a rolling basis to verify it meets the above criteria, and then notify you if your application has been approved or not.

-Upon approval of an application, the AWW Office will order the water monitoring materials and have them shipped to your address.
+Upon approval of an application, the AWW Office will order the water monitoring materials and ship them to your address.
 In the case of a local training, AWW office staff will coordinate with the local individual/group in setting up and conducting the desired workshop.